 (See RF Print Below)

 This repeater will also provide added services in the Lake Superior shoreline, as well as additional extended coverage out to Isle Royal.

 BCRA has membership overlap with other area clubs, shares member expertise and coordinates ham communications efforts with them very effectively to best serve the western U.P.

 There are a couple plans in place to ensure this project can be put up on the air in a realistic time frame, with minimized expense.
 The following are options are in consideration.

 1a) Obtaining space and authorization to use the Michigan State tower in Herman would provide the quickest means to get a high quality VHF repeater in operation at a prime location.
 To satisfy state safety requirements, tower climbing costs themselves are extremely high, so it makes sense for the long run to include installation of a second cable and antenna for the UHF system (mentioned a few paragraphs earlier).
 Doing both concurrently would eliminate very expensive additional climbing costs at a later date.

 - Quotes on tower climbing, cabling, antennas, and related hardware have been obtained for the VHF and UHF antenna systems combined and they came in at – $23,679.00.
 This portion of funding is all but mandatory to meeting initial system requirements on the state tower in Herman.
 There are no other options there.

-If necessary, we can make adjustments to radio repeater equipment installations by funding only the new VHF radio equipment in (2.) above and following up with the UHF equipment at a later date as financing allows.
+As with all the options provided if necessary, we can make adjustments to radio repeater equipment installations by funding only the new VHF radio equipment only and following up with the UHF equipment at a later date as financing allows.

 Would you like to get involved on this project?
 Contact us today.